 Camponotus consobrinus – Australia

-Magnificent colony with large brood.
+Magnificent colony with a large brood nest.
 Exceptional size.
-Endemic species of Australia with a beautiful coloring.
-Easy breeding and without delicate overwintering.
-Delivered with export certificate.
+Endemic Australian species with beautiful coloration.
+Easy to raise and requires no difficult overwintering.
+Comes with an export certificate.

 Category: